antoniaelek/DutyScheduler/README.md

 dotnet ef database update
 ```

-> ### :exclamation: You'll have to repeat step 3 each time your models change, in order to have those model changes propagated in the database.
+#### :exclamation: You'll have to repeat step 3 each time your models change, in order to have those model changes propagated in the database.

 ### 4. Documentation
-When you run the application, docs will be avaliable at http://localhost:5000/swagger/ui/index.html.
+When you run the application, docs will be avaliable at [http://localhost:5000/swagger/ui/index.html](http://localhost:5000/swagger/ui/index.html).

-Document your API methods with xml comments and the docs will be generated and displayed at the specified URL.
+Document your API methods with xml comments and the xml docs will be generated and displayed at the specified URL.